 There Is Hope

 The symptoms mentioned above are just a few examples of the way our minds and bodies respond to trauma.
 We understand these symptoms can feel terrifying, frustrating, and can significantly impact your ability to live your life.
 It’s important to know that these are normal responses to an abnormal event.
 While that doesn’t mean it’s easy to experience them by any means, take some comfort in knowing that this is your body’s way of trying to respond protectively.
 The good news is you don't have to live this way forever.
 Recovery is possible.
 We don't have a time machine, so we can't undo what has happened, but we can help you change the way you relate to the experience.
-While trauma may have set your nervous system to stress response mode, therapy can help rewire it to a calmer state.
+While trauma may have set your nervous system to stress response mode, trauma therapy can help rewire it to a calmer state.
 Evidence based treatment for trauma and PTSD result in significant symptom reduction for the majority of clients.

 Evidence-Based Treatment for Trauma and PTSD

 The American Psychological Association clinical practice guidelines for the treatment of PTSD strongly recommend Cognitive Behavioral Therapy, as well as two evidence-based treatments specifically designed to treat PTSD: Prolonged Exposure Therapy (PE) and Cognitive Processing Therapy (CPT).
 You can read the APA guidelines here.
 Breyta offers both general Cognitive Behavioral Therapy as well as PE and CPT.
 Both the US Departments of Veterans Affairs and Defense, and the International Society of Traumatic Stress Studies have endorsed CPT and PE as best practices for the treatment of Posttraumatic Stress Disorder.
 Moreover, we offer cutting-edge approaches to treating trauma that are at the frontier of the cognitive behavioral therapy world, such as Acceptance and Commitment Therapy (ACT) and mindfulness-based approaches.